humdrum-tools/humdrum-documentation/tool/simil/index.md

 operation.

-Note that the minimum theoretical similarity for any set of penalty weightings can be determined empirically by providing the **simil** program with source and template strings that share no symbols in common.
+Note that the minimum theoretical similarity for any set of penalty weightings can be determined empirically by providing the <span class="tool">simil</span>
+program with source and template strings that share no symbols in common.
 For example, the source input may consist entirely of numbers, whereas the template input consists entirely of alphabetic characters.